circlefin/malachite/specs/english/overview.md

 - PR. nodes running prover software (potentially on the same machines as the full nodes/validators)

 Some aspects of the composition
-- The validity property of consensus (which determines whether a specific block block can be decided on in L2), is defined by L1 and PR: A block _b_ is valid iff L1 can successfully verify _PR(b)_
+- The validity property of consensus (which determines whether a specific block can be decided on in L2), is defined by L1 and PR: **A block _b_ produced by L2 is valid iff L1 can successfully verify _PR(b)_**
 - L1 accepts (at least?) two kinds of proofs, namely proving
     1. normal block production (no error condition)
     2. production of an initial block of a fork after reset